This page tells you about the chemotherapy drug fluorouracil and its possible side effects. There are sections about

 If you know you have a condition that causes low levels of a protein called DPD (dihydropyrimidine dehydrogenase) tell your doctor.
 Low levels of DPD may increase the side effects of fluorouracil.
-We have information about DPD and fluorouracil on this website.
+Read our information about DPD and fluorouracil.

 Slow wound healing

-Fluorouracil can slow wound healing so if you need to have an operation your doctor will normally advise you to stop taking it for a while beforehand.
+Fluorouracil can cause slow wound healing.
+If you need to have an operation your doctor will normally advise you to stop having fluorouracil for a while beforehand.
 They will let you know when you can start taking it again.

 You can have other vaccines, but they may not give you as much protection as usual until your immune system has fully recovered from your chemotherapy.
 It is safe to have the flu vaccine.